 The Beekeeper House offers sensitive, culturally competent, personalised assessments of your clients’ and patients’ treatment needs for co-occurring disorders.
 It offers flexible, dynamic, evidence-based treatment that emphasizes integrative care and promotes self-efficacy.

-The Beekeeper House is located in the province of Chiang Mai, surrounded by the serenity of northern Thailand’s mountains.
+The Beekeeper House is located in the province of Chiang Mai, surrounded by the serenity of Northern Thailand’s mountains and waterfalls.
 The area is home to ancient temples and is magnificently verdant, making this setting particularly conducive to physiological, emotional and spiritual recovery.

 When clients arrive, they are assessed by our treatment team, along with members of our partner hospital, for their needs for medical detoxification.
 Uncomplicated detox is performed at the Beekeeper House.
 If a client’s detox needs are more active, detox takes place at the partner hospital, with the client returning to the Beekeeper when medically stable.